The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions II: Homotopy of cobordisms I

-(3) If $\overline{u}_\infty$ has a boundary puncture of type (P$_1$), then argument from (3B) of Lemma~\ref{eliminate fiber components 2} implies an excess of $n^*$.
-If $\overline{u}_\infty$ has a boundary puncture of type (P$_2$), then the analog of Lemma~\ref{nonnegative ECH indices 5 better} implies that the boundary punctures contribute $2p_{*_0}\geq 2$; there is also a large sector which contributes an additional $+1$.
-This gives us a total of $I>2$, a contradiction. \end{proof}
+(3) If $\overline{u}_\infty$ has a boundary point of type (P$_1$), then argument from (3B) of Lemma~\ref{eliminate fiber components 2} implies an excess of $n^*$.
+If $\overline{u}_\infty$ has a boundary point of type (P$_2$), then the analog of Lemma~\ref{nonnegative ECH indices 5 better} implies that the boundary points at $z_\infty$ contribute $2p_{*_0}\geq 2$; there is also a large sector which contributes an additional $+1$.
+Combined with ($\beta_1$) and ($\beta_2$) we obtain a total of $I>2$, a contradiction. \end{proof}

 \begin{lemma} If $m\gg 0$, $\overline{u}_\infty\in \bdry_{\{-\infty\}}\mathcal{M}$, $\overline{v}'_1\not=\varnothing$, and $\overline{v}'_2\not=\varnothing$, then there is no level $\overline{v}_*$ such that $\overline{v}'_*\cap \overline{v}''_*\not=\varnothing$ and $\overline{v}'_*\cap \overline{v}''_*\subset int(\overline{v}'_*)$. \end{lemma}